 Having a limited budget means you’re not going to get an apartment with all the luxury amenities you have always dreamed of.
 You therefore need to make a priority list.

 Create a list of all the amenities you’re interested in and rank them in order from the most important ones to you to the ones you want but can live without.
 This list will guide your review of potential apartments.
-Take a tour of apartments Norman, OK that have all the amenities at the top of your list.
+Take a tour of apartments that have all the amenities at the top of your list.
 If they have additional features the better.

 Usually, the cost of rent should be among your considerations.
 However, since you already have your budget range, that search parameter is covered.